OUTsurance Group

-OUTsurance Holdings Limited, commonly referred to as OUTsurance, is a subsidiary of OUTsurance Group Limited (OUTsure, a JSE listed entity), a South African based financial services investment holding company.
-OUTsurance Holdings Limited was formed in 1998 with headquarters in Centurion, South Africa.
-It is a financial services holding company based in South Africa, with subsidiaries in Australia and Ireland.

-OUTsurance subsidiaries offer various short and long-term insurance to individual and corporate customers.
+OUTsurance Group is a South African holding company in the insurance industry.

+Founded in 1998 and headquartered in Centurion, Gauteng, the company is listed on the JSE.
+OUTsurance offers a variety of personal and corporate insurance products in South Africa, Australia, and Ireland.

 History

-OUTsurance was launched on 28 February 1998 as a wholly owned subsidiary of RMB Holdings to provide short-term insurance to individuals.
-On 1 January 2000, OUTsurance acquired the First National Insurance group (FNI) from FirstRand in an all share deal that gave RMBH and FirstRand each an interest of 47.5% in the merged entity, with 5% being held by the staff trust.
-By virtue of its shareholding in FirstRand, RMBH has 59.4% control in OUTsurance.
+OUTsurance was founded in February 1998 by Willem Roos, Howard Aron, and René Otto, to provide short-term personal insurance.
+Originally, it was a wholly owned subsidiary of RMB Holdings.

+In January 2000, OUTsurance acquired the First National Insurance group (FNI) from FirstRand in an all share deal that gave RMBH and FirstRand each an interest of 47.5% in the merged entity, with 5% being held by the staff trust.
+As a result of its shareholding in FirstRand, RMBH had 59.4% control in OUTsurance.

-2006 saw OUTsurance expand into Namibia with the launch of OUTsurance Insurance Company of Namibia in partnership with FNB Namibia.
-In 2008 the group launched Youi in Australia, making it the first African company to set up an insurance business in Australia.
-The group launched OUTsurance Life in 2010.
-This unit allowed the group to offer basic and fully underwritten life insurance products in South Africa.
-Recently, OUTsurance Life has started offering funeral and endowment products.
+In 2006, OUTsurance expand into Namibia, in partnership with FNB Namibia.

+In 2008, OUTsurance launched insurance company Youi in Australia.

+In 2010, the group launched OUTsurance Life, offering basic and fully underwritten life insurance products in South Africa.

-On 7 March 2011, RMB Holdings, Remgro and FirstRand Corporate spun off their insurance assets to RMI Holdings (then a wholly owned subsidiary of RMBH). and separately listing it on the JSE.
-The stake held in OUTsurance Holding by both RMB Holdings and FirstRand were thus taken up by RMI Holdings which was then listed it on the JSE by way of introduction.
-This made OUTsurance Holding a subsidiary of RMI Holdings.
+On 7 March 2011, RMB Holdings, Remgro and FirstRand Corporate spun off their insurance assets to RMI Holdings, making OUTsurance Holding a subsidiary of RMI Holdings.

-In July 2014, OUTsurance expanded into New Zealand with the launch of Youi New Zealand, as a subsidiary of Youi Australia.
-In September 2019, Tower bought Youi's New Zealand customers ending its attempt to crack the New Zealand market.
+In July 2014, OUTsurance launched its Youi insurance brand in New Zealand, as a subsidiary of Youi Australia.
+The company was sold to New Zealand entity Tower Insurance in September 2019.

+In 2016, OUTsurance began investigating the possibility of opening its own bank in South Africa.
+The following year, the company acquired the team that helped build TymeBank (now GoTymeBank).
+At the time, TymeBank had just ended its partnership with mobile network operator MTN, which had used Tyme as a mobile money distribution platform since 2012.

+By 2018, OUTsurance had decided against opening a bank, but still wanted to monetize the banking asset it had developed in house, known as CloudBadger.
+South Africa's largest commercial bank by annual revenue, Standard Bank, was at the time looking for tech to facilitate payments for its African Regions business.
+It purchased a 45% shareholding in CloudBadger.
+Another 45% remained with OUTsurance, and the remaining 10% with the management of CloudBadger.

-In May 2024, OUTsurance Ireland was launched offering short-term personal lines insurance.
+In May 2024, OUTsurance Ireland was launched, offering short-term insurance.

-Member companies

-Companies that make up OUTsurance Holdings include but are not limited to: